mewais/CSLPQ/README.md

 The queue started with fine grained locks, then later switched to a lock-free CAS based implementation.

 ## Status
-This is in working order.
-However, ~~popped nodes are marked deleted and removed from the list, but their memory is not freed yet.~~ deleting nodes post removal is not fully thread safe and causes races.
+The library is in working order, and currently being used in the [DCSim simulator](https://github.com/DCArch/DCSim).
+If you encounter any bugs, please open an issue.

 ## Features
 - Templated Key/Value priority queue